jar0n/c4-bootstrap-nodejs/README.md

 There should be considerable output on screen.
 Once the script has finished, the system should be fully up and running.

+#### Working directories + upstart scripts

+nodeJS apps are designed to run from **/home/node** so the repack script can back them up easily.
+In **/etc/init** there is a skeleton upstart script provided called **node-skeleton.conf** .This allows you to easily start and stop your application.

 ## How To: Repack (repack.sh)

 While developing your site the contents of the site may change frequently. repack.sh is designed to help track these changes in github.
 This will allow a rebuild of the server to a given point in time.
 It is good practice to use repack.sh regularly to avoid loss of work, especially if you frequently add content to your site.